thezeroalpha/thezeroalpha.github.io/_posts/2019-07-31-editing-efficiency-in-the-terminal-learning-readline-bindings.md

 Everyone has their favorite editor, and some would fight to the death to defend their editor.
 Editors are also a common topic of blog posts -- how to use a specific editor, how to configure it, what plugins to use, etc.
-People mention Vim, Emacs, Atom, Sublime Text, VS Code...but nobody every talks about the editor that you use the most on the command line -- the shell prompt.
+People mention Vim, Emacs, Atom, Sublime Text, VS Code...but nobody ever talks about the editor that you use the most on the command line -- the shell prompt.
 In my opinion, the shell prompt is actually quite a powerful editor, and I hope this post will serve to convince you.

 Shells like Bash and Sh use a library called 'Readline' to handle their input.